From Beam to Bedside: Reinforcing Domestic Supply of $^{99}$Mo/$^{99m}$Tc using Novel High-Current D+ Cyclotrons for Compact Neutron Generation and $^{99}$Mo Production: Introduction

 Here, we describe a system to generate $^{99}$Mo using a new generation of high current cyclotrons as drivers for neutron production coupled with a low-enriched uranium target.
 The details of this target derive from work performed at Argonne National Laboratory where, using a different neutron source, they demonstrated generation of high specific activity $^{99}$Mo with low contamination suitable for use in generators~\cite{ANLNature,ANL99Mo}.

 Our new class of cyclotron retains the advantages of accelerator-based systems while operating at a much higher design current of 10~mA protons, or 5~mA deuterons, reducing the gap in achievable neutron production relative to reactor-based approaches.
-We report on mature designs for such a cyclotron, present simulations for production of $^{99}$Mo, and discuss a path toward implementing such a system for commercial scale production.
+We report on mature designs for these cyclotrons, present simulations of $^{99}$Mo production, and discuss a path toward commercial scale systems.